Unhappily Ever After: Synopsis

-The series follows the dysfunctional Malloy family of Los Angeles, California: deadbeat father Jack (Geoff Pierson); toxic and narcissistic mother Jennifer (Stephanie Hodge); underachieving and seemingly dim-witted eldest son Ryan (Kevin Connolly); daughter Tiffany (Nikki Cox), academically gifted but rarely taken seriously because she looks like a model; and "forgotten" son Ross (Justin Berfield).
-In the first two seasons, storylines featured Jennie's pill-popping mother Maureen Slattery (Joyce Van Patten).
+The series follows the dysfunctional Malloy family of Los Angeles, California: deadbeat father Jack (Geoff Pierson); toxic and narcissistic mother Jennifer (Stephanie Hodge); underachieving and seemingly dim-witted eldest son Ryan (Kevin Connolly); smart and popular daughter Tiffany (Nikki Cox), academically gifted but rarely taken seriously because she looks like a model; and "forgotten" son Ross (Justin Berfield).
+In the first two seasons, storylines featured Ryan, Tiffany, and Ross's pill-popping maternal grandmother Maureen Slattery (Joyce Van Patten).
 In addition to other postmodern literary devices, the show and its characters regularly broke the fourth wall and mocked 1980s and 1990s American culture.

 The series was initially written as a starring vehicle for Hodge, whose character Jennifer was the focus of the first few episodes.
-However, the series soon turned its focus to Jack Malloy, a schizophrenic, alcoholic, and lazy husband who was kicked out of the house in the pilot episode and, in a surrealistic mockery of both ALF and The Muppets, was living in an apartment with his imaginary friend: a foul mouthed, misanthropic, and sarcastic toy rabbit named Mr. Floppy (voiced by Bobcat Goldthwait).
+However, the series soon turned its focus to Jack Malloy, a schizophrenic, alcoholic, and lazy husband who was kicked out of the house in the pilot episode and, in a surrealistic mockery of both ALF and The Muppets, was living in an apartment with his imaginary friend: a foul mouthed, misanthropic, and sarcastic stuffed toy rabbit named Mr. Floppy (performed by Allan Trautman, voiced by Bobcat Goldthwait).
 By the show's third season, Tiffany Malloy had become the breakout character, and Cox became the de facto co-star of the show along with Pierson.
 Stories began focusing more on Tiffany and Ryan's escapades at high school, and later at community college.

 In the fourth season, producers decided to kill off Jennifer's character, but returned her as a ghost.
 After continuing to torment her family as a poltergeist known as "Dead Mom", the Malloys realize that the show doesn't work without Jennifer as their common enemy.
 Jennifer is then brought back to life after a metafictional sequence, commonly used in the show, in which a network executive enters the house and explains to the characters that, due to the jokes no longer being funny, "Dead Mom" is no longer dead.
 Jennifer then returns and is overjoyed to be restored to life, until she sees the gigantic mess the family left for her to clean up.
 Jennifer throws a massive temper tantrum and vows to take terrible revenge.
-Nevertheless, Hodge decided to leave the show anyway, and several episodes after Jennifer's "resurrection", she eloped with a lesbian lover and was never seen again.
+Nevertheless, Hodge decided to leave the show anyway.
+Several episodes after Jennifer's "resurrection", she eloped with a lesbian lover and was never seen again.

 The final season focused more on Tiffany and her rival Barbara Caufield (Wendy Benson), Ryan's love interest, joining the cast.
 The series wrapped up with a final episode in which Jack finally made enough money to send Tiffany to Harvard University.
 Once Jack was free from Jennifer and started making money, his confidence returned and, with his schizophrenia seemingly "cured", Floppy returned to being just a stuffed animal.
-However, Jack's relapse in his alcoholism also brought Floppy "back from the dead."
+However, Jack's relapse in his alcoholism also brought Floppy "back from the dead".